toeverything/blocksuite/packages/docs/guide/overview.md

 - Persistence of documents and compatibility with various third-party formats (such as markdown and HTML) based on block [snapshot](./data-synchronization#snapshot-api) and transformer.
 - State scheduling across multiple documents and reusing one document in multiple editors.

-To try out BlockSuite, refer to the [Quick Start](./quick-start) example and start with the preset editors in `@blocksuite/presets`.
+To try out BlockSuite, refer to the [quick start](./quick-start) example and start with the preset editors in `@blocksuite/presets`.

 ## Architecture